-In 2018, a published review of the global literature regarding the intake of the most commonly used LNCS concluded that, overall, the studies conducted to determine the exposures of LNCS over the last decade raise no concerns with respect to exceedance of the individual sweetener ADIs among the general population globally (Martyn et al, 2018).
-The current data also do not suggest a significant shift in exposure over time, with several studies indicating a reduction in intakes (Renwick, 2006; Renwick, 2008; Martyn et al, 2018).
-Thus, this review provides a significant degree of confidence that there does not appear to be a significant shift in patterns of LNCS intake and that levels of exposure are generally within the ADI limits for the individual sweeteners.
+Research from around the world confirms that the intake of approved LNCS is well below the respective ADI levels.
+In 2018, a review of the global literature regarding the intake of the most commonly used LNCS concluded that, overall, the studies conducted to determine the exposures of LNCS over the last decade raise no concerns with respect to exceedance of the individual sweetener ADIs among the general population globally (Martyn et al, 2018).
+Also, the reviewed data do not suggest a significant shift in exposure over time, with several studies indicating a reduction in intakes of some sweeteners.